Impact and Programs

 Community or Constituency Served

-The Institute serves more than 4,000 people annually from over 100 countries including refugees, asylees, unaccompanied children, and foreign-born survivors of human trafficking.
-The vast majority of its clients live in low-income households.
-Most are English language learners (ELLs) who are unfamiliar with American culture.
-Some clients resettled by the Institute had lived in refugee camps for an average of 18 years with little or no access to education, healthcare, or employment opportunities; some clients are survivors of labor or sex trafficking.
-All clients struggle to overcome many barriers in a new country.
+The Institute serves 4,500 people from over 100 countries each year including refugees, asylees, unaccompanied children, and foreign-born survivors of human trafficking.
+The vast majority of its clients live in low-income households; however, all clients struggle to overcome many barriers in a new country.
+Most are English language learners who are unfamiliar with American culture.
+Some clients resettled by the Institute had lived in refugee camps for an average of 18 years with little or no access to education, healthcare, or employment opportunities.

 For its newly-arrived clients, the Institute creates a foundation for their resettlement and transition.
 Case managers are experienced in working with immigrants as they navigate U.S. systems for the first time; they assist clients to obtain housing, secure employment, register children for school, access public benefits, and learn to navigate the healthcare system.
 Many staff members are from the same ethnic communities as the clients and have experienced the challenge of adjusting to life in Minnesota.
 They provide services in the clients’ native languages with compassion, care, and professionalism.

-Through the Institute’s integrated continuum of programming, clients can also seek naturalization application assistance from Immigration Services, or enroll in the two career pathways to obtain employment training and education for long-term economic prosperity.
-The Institute’s English for Work program also offers free English language instruction for adults.
+Through the lnstitute's integrated continuum of programming, clients can also seek naturalization application assistance from Immigration Services, or enroll in the three career pathways to obtain employment training and education for long-term economic prosperity.
+The lnstitute's English for Work program also offers free English language instruction for adults.

 Geographic Area Served